SATACorp/Documents/Architecture.md

 ### Views
-* The content displayed within the main user feed
+1. The content displayed within the main user feed
+   * The main user feed will replicate that of Instagram's with recent posts from the user's followings in a scrollable fashion.
+After every 10th post that appears on the feed, there will be a clearly defined news post with a short summary of the information in the article.
+Users will have the option to click on the article to go to another website with the full story.
-* Content displayed by the quizzes
+2. Content displayed by the quizzes
+   * The quizzes view will contain available quizzes that the user can click on and take.
+Once a quiz is selected by the user, they will be prompted to answer questions based on that article, and will press "Submit."
+Upon completion of the quiz, the app will redirect to the initial quiz screen where they selected a quiz.
-* Leaderboard with point totals for top 3 users + current user
+3. Leaderboard with point totals for top 3 users + current user
+   * The leaderboard view will contain a list of the top 3 application user's names and their scores, as well as accompanied by the current user's point total on the bottom of the screen.
+If the user is one of the top 3 users, then the last place user will have their points total be on the bottom of the screen.
-* User Profile
+4. User Profile
+   * The user profile view will include the user's name, number of followers, number of followings, and posts that they've made.

 ### Controllers
 * Navigation buttons displayed on the Navbar
    1. Username/icon of poster